Kiran-01/SNER/README.md

 ## A Flask API

-Our goal is to build an API that we provide text, for example, a New York Times article (or any article) as input, our named entity extractor will then identify and extract four types of entities: organization, person, location and money.
+Our goal is to build an API that we provide text, for example, a New York Times article (or any article) as input, our named entity extractor will then identify and extract all types of entities like  organization, person, location and money, etc.

 ## Requirements
 + Flask